- Where and When do you train?

 - How would I go about becoming an Instructor?

 Initially please make your interest known to any of our Instructors/Admin people and we will take it from there.
-We are always in need of new Instructors and Admin people.
+We are always in need of new Instructors and Administration people.

 - Class sizes

-We try to keep class sizes to around 12 dogs per class.
-Sometimes we may need to increase those numbers depending on how many trainers we have available.
-Some classes can be larger or smaller depending on the type of class and skill level.
+We try to keep class sizes to around 12 dogs per Class.
+Sometimes we may need to increase those numbers should an Instructor be unavailable at any time.